DevCloudFE/react-devui/packages/ui/src/components/affix/README.md

 title: Affix
 ---

-Pin the page elements to the visible range.
+Pin the page nodes to the visible range.

 ## When To Use